 Msg, we’ve made the

-update function much more restrictive.
-It now accepts only two messages:
+view function much more restrictive.
+Now, it can only generate two messages:

 Refresh the page at